ossf/allstar/README.md

    the organization's `.allstar` repository (admins), or the repository's `.allstar` directory (maintainers).

-### Pre-Installation Decisions
+### Org-Level Options

-Before installing Allstar, you should decide approximately how many repositories you want Allstar to run on.
+Before installing Allstar at the org level, you should decide approximately how many repositories you want Allstar to run on.
 This will help you choose between the Opt-In and Opt-Out strategies.